 218 Spring St, Catskill

-In this modern American eatery that has a distinctly Polish twist, diners can start off strong with pierogi and kielbasa before moving on to a menu of salads, flatbreads, and hearty appetizers, all of which use locally sourced ingredients.
+In this modern American eatery that has a distinctly Polish twist, diners can start off strong with pierogi and kielbasa before moving onto a menu of salads, flatbreads, and hearty appetizers, all of which use locally sourced ingredients.

 353 Main St, Catskill